nyh3/CG2111A/README.md

 # CG2111A

-//Install serialize.zip file to arduino before running
+Install serialize.zip file to arduino before running